cloudberrydb/cloudberrydb/README.md

 ## Building Greenplum Database with GPORCA
 GPORCA is a cost-based optimizer which is used by Greenplum Database in conjunction with the PostgreSQL planner.
-It is also known as just ORCA, and Pivotal Query Optimizer (PQO).
+It is also known as just ORCA, and Pivotal Optimizer.
 The code for GPORCA resides in a separate repository, below are steps outlining how to build Greenplum with GPORCA enabled.